petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ```

 The name of the function is type.
 The expression in parentheses is called the argument of the function.
 The result, for this function, is the type of the argument.
-It is common to say that a function “takes” an argument and “returns” a result.
+It is common to say that a function "takes" an argument and "returns" a result.
 The result is called the return value.

 ###Type conversion functions